 As an estate planning, trusts, and probate attorney, Lori Rath creates comprehensive and carefully tailored estate plans for her clients during their lifetimes, and provides thorough legal advice and oversight for trusts and the probate process after a death occurs.
-Lori also routinely represents clients in the process of negotiating property agreements, such as prenuptial agreements and domestic partnership agreements.
+Lori also routinely represents clients in the process of negotiating property agreement, such as prenuptial and postnuptial agreements.
 Lori enjoys and is skilled at working with clients whose lives and circumstances vary widely in terms of factors such as age, financial resources, professional and business activities, and family makeup and complexity.
 Lori serves as the chair of Lasher’s Estate Planning, Trusts & Probate practice group.

 Lori represents estate planning clients whose assets are diverse in both size and type.
 Throughout the estate planning process Lori identifies and addresses tax planning issues and opportunities, if appropriate, and works closely with clients to consider the uniqueness of individual assets and specific planning options.
 For example, Lori works with clients whose estates include assets such as oil and mineral rights, real property located in other states, foreign assets, vacation homes, royalties, professional practices, closely held businesses, and high-value artwork and collectibles.
 Lori is also competent at advising clients who wish to include charitable giving in their estate plans, using tools such as charitable trusts or structuring gifts for purposes such as establishing an academic scholarship program or endowment fund.